emicklei/melrose-mcp/README.md

 - play the notes of Frere Jacques
 - play the C# chord

-You help your LLM understand the Melrōse language, you can use this [context](resources/melrose_llm_context.txt).
+To help your LLM understand the Melrōse language better, you can use this [context](resources/melrose_llm_context.txt).

 ### Contributions